flutter/website/ui-performance/index.md

 You can measure and track your app’s performance by writing benchmark tests.
 The Flutter Driver library provides support for benchmarking.
-Using this integration test framework, you can generates metrics to track the following:
+Using this integration test framework, you can generate metrics to track the following:

 * Jank
 * Download size